 The best part about the Greenway Smart stove is that it utilizes biomass fuels consisting of agricultural wastes such as firewood, crop waste, animal dung etc. Another advantage is the absence of any movable parts in the stove so there is no need of any training for operating this stove, thus making it highly flexible and increasing its usability.
 The stove has undergone stringent testing and has been certified by the Ministry of New & Renewable Energy, Government of India.
 This stove could also be bought online also and is priced at $23, however they only support a minimum of 100 stoves order online.

 The Energy & Resources Institute (TERI) has been most reputed private research organization, working in the fields of energy efficiency and environmental conservation.
 After studying the low thermal efficiency (~17%) of traditional mud stoves, TERI realized the need to utilize the forced draft micro-gasification technology (using a fan to inject air into the combustion chamber) to develop an improved biomass cooking stove.

 TERI developed its TERI SPT_0610 stove, a single port metal stove that can cater to cooking requirements of a family of 7 members.
 A variety of fuel such as wood, agriculture residue and cattle dung cake can be used as fuel for this stove.
 The power charger has dual charging mode (both AC and DC solar power supply) to cater to households without power.
 Stainless Steel has been used to fabricate the stove body and Lithium Cobalt Oxide batteries have been used to power the fan.
-Since the stove has high (~37%) thermal efficiency, it also reduces fuel consumption by 54% as compared to mud stove.
+Since the stove has high (~37%) thermal efficiency, it also reduces fuel consumption by 54% as compared to a mud stove.